PhD in Business Administration - Criminal Justice

 Students enrolled in Northcentral University's PhD in Business Administration with a specialization in Criminal Justice program are required to complete a dissertation.
 The dissertation topic is developed in consultation with a program advisor.
 Most of the time spent in enrollment will be dedicated towards the research and writing of the dissertation.
 However, students are also required to complete six courses in the criminal justice field.
-Some of these courses may include institutional corrections, illegal maritime activities, ethics and criminal justice, institutional corrections, and effective police tactics, techniques, and methodologies.
+Some of these courses may include institutional corrections, illegal maritime activities, ethics and criminal justice, institutional corrections, and effective police tactics.

 Program Length/Total Credits Required:

 Financial aid is available to qualifying students.
 Graduate students may apply for Federal Stafford Loan or the Federal Graduate PLUS Loan.
 Military personnel and veterans may qualify for special assistance or tuition reduction.

 Since every student is different, there isn't a "one size fits all" for school information.
 Start dates and tuition often vary between selected programs, and financial aid opportunities are unique to each student's circumstances.
 Complete the form to the right to get the most up-to-date and accurate information based on your selected program and circumstances.